MohamedShakshak/Titanic_project_MLOps/README.md

 - MLflow experiment: `titanic-training`
 - MLflow registered model: `titanic-classifier`
 - Production model URI for serving: `models:/titanic-classifier@Production`
+- No-registry API health endpoint: `GET /health`
+- No-registry API prediction endpoint: `POST /api/v1/predict`

 ## Notes

 - Use `dvc repro` as the default way to reproduce the project pipeline.
 - Use `params.yaml` for experiment changes that DVC should track.
 - Use MLflow to compare runs, inspect artifacts, and manage production aliases.
-- Use Docker Compose only after a model version has been promoted to `Production`.
+- Use the MLflow Docker Compose path only after a model version has been promoted to `Production`.
+- Use the no-registry FastAPI image when you want to serve a local model file directly without depending on the MLflow model registry at runtime.